YoussefTaghlabi/nodejs-vagrant-boilerplate/README.md

 PGAdmin
 -----------------

-Once PGAdmin is downloaded, you can connect to your mongodb instance via:
+Once PGAdmin is downloaded, you can connect to your PostGresql instance via:
 * host 10.0.0.3
 * port 5432
 * username postgres